 Kiva, our beloved German Shepherd, died last week.
 It was time because he was in so much pain and our family could finally survive without him.
 Fifteen years ago my husband died, leaving me with a three-year-old son and three-week-old baby girls.
 In a way, my son Josh lost his mom too because I was so overwhelmed with grief and the work of taking care of newborn twins.

 Throughout his preschool years, Josh was angry, sad and had a hard time making friends.
 I was falling apart trying to meet everybody’s needs.
 Then, one sunny day in June, we adopted an eight-week-old puppy named Kiva.
 With his huge ears and constant joy, he saved our lives.
 Sadness, fear, and anger turned into laughter and silliness.
 I’ll never forget the hours that Josh and Kiva would spend in the backyard, side by side, surrounded by a flying cloud of dirt, digging a hole to China.
-At 120 pounds, Kiva became Josh’s best friend and our protector.
+At almost 100 pounds, Kiva became Josh’s best friend and our protector.
 He was the “other male” in the family.

 I used to get so worried because Josh would say, “When Kiva dies, I’m going to die.”
 I tried to talk with him about the inevitability of Kiva’s death, but losing his best friend was an unbearable thought for most of his growing up years.
 I used to tell people, Kiva’s assignment was to stay alive until Josh graduated from high school.
 And then once Josh graduated from high school, I wanted Kiva to wait until he graduated from college.
 But Kiva, at 14, couldn’t go on.